 - Blood tests may be ordered for people who take seizure medication.
 The tests can be ordered to look at blood counts, liver function, kidney function, and to look at the level of medication in the bloodstream.

-- Certain medications may interact with seizure medicine so it is important that you check with your doctor before your child takes a new medicine that has been prescribed, or for any vitamins, alternative medicines, herbs, or over-the-counter medicine that your child takes.
+- Certain medications may interact with seizure medicine so it is important that you check with your provider before your child takes a new medicine that has been prescribed, or for any vitamins, alternative medicines, herbs, or over-the-counter medicine that your child takes.

 - Sometimes families find it difficult to follow through with treatment recommendations.
 Reasons include medicine side effects, not understanding the treatment plan, having unanswered questions, financial problems or transportation needs.
 It is important to notify us when there are concerns.
 You are an important part of the team and we will partner with you to resolve these issues together to provide your child the best possible care.